richardhopton/smartbed-mqtt/README.md

 - Buttons to program the user presets
 - Light to control under bed lights
 - Controls for the head & foot massage intesity & massage wave

-## Possible future features:

-- Buttons/Cover to control raising and lowering head/feet
+- Covers to control motors for raising, lowering, and stopping the head/feet/pillow/lumbar

 ## Notes